 2) Globalization Division

 With a vision of future internationalization of Akita, we will handle the dispatch and acceptance of foreign students at the Faculty of Engineering Science.
 We will offer consultation to students who want to study abroad.
 Furthermore, the number of lectures with English as a medium of instruction at Akita University is expected to increase due to the growth of foreign student enrollment.
-We will develop innovative lectures in English together with foreign English teachers so that each instructor can provide high quality English lectures.
+We will develop innovative lectures in English so that each instructor can provide high quality English lectures.

 3) Teacher profession-related Division

-• Responsibilities will relate to obtaining a teacher license.
-Until now, there was no place in the Faculty of Engineering Science to handle teaching positions.
-In the future, the center will be the contact point for students who wish to acquire a teacher's license and aim for a junior high school teacher position.
+Responsibilities will relate to obtaining a teacher license.
+The center will be the contact point for students who wish to acquire a teacher's license and aim for a junior high school teacher position.
 Interested students are always welcomed to come here for consultation.